deus369/zoxel/docs/thoughts.md

 Add auto tests in as parameters
 Make a builder app?
-Make editor app, it should reload modules of C code onto the game engine part
+Make editor app, it should reload modules of C code onto the game engine part Make a damn start screen... what kind idk
+Make a logo splash - penguin
+Can we build parts of project at once instead of entire thing? .o files?

+- networking -
+run zoxel service on linode
+clients will connect automatically show an icon on main menu if connected make a terminal in game that i can input messages to send ping packets to server server to show in realtime how many players connected